Ashrithiiitdm/Ashrithiiitdm/README.md

 💼 **Looking For**
-Oppurtunities in the **software industry**, where I can apply my experience building scalable full-stack and AI-driven applications.
+Opportunities in the **software industry**, where I can apply my experience building scalable full-stack and AI-driven applications.

 ---